 How to explain non-additive measures, Part 3: order-statistics decomposition

-Interactive decomposition with atoti
+Interactive decomposition with Atoti

 This article is a part of a series.
 Check also: Part 1: Pro-rata allocation for a generic example of allocation into additive components and Part 2: Marginal contribution for an incremental analysis example.
 In this post, we’ll explore a technique which is handy for historical VaR decomposition – the “LEstimated VaR”, aka “Component VaR”.